-The path to becoming a creator in the future of learning can be fraught with pain.
+The path to becoming a creator in the future of learning can be fraught.
 Luckily, there’s a place to visit along the way.

 Earlier this week I spoke with a new friend who’s taking a look at what’s next in his career journey.

 He had a pretty good idea of his plan: taking his existing skill set and previous work experiences and synthesizing them into learning materials that could help others become better in their field.

 The obvious next step was to build an online course.